alexmccabe/nodejs-framework/README.md

 In a production environment, the app will automatically scale to fill as many threads as possible.

-This is determined by the `WEB_CONCURRENCY` environment variable supplied by Heroku, or the number of cpus reported by the host os.
+This is determined by the `WEB_CONCURRENCY` environment variable supplied by Heroku, or the number of CPUs reported by the host os.

 ```js
 process.env.WEB_CONCURRENCY || require('os').cpus().length;
 ```

 In a non-production environment, the number of running threads is locked to `1`.
-This can be configured in `utilites/getCpuCount.js`.
+This can be configured in `utilities/getCpuCount.js`.

 ## Developing